neektza/nikicajokic.me/_posts/2014-10-20-eventmachine_internals_and_the_reactor_pattern.md

 ## EventMachine internals

 A Reactor in EventMachine is implemented as an object that wraps an infinite loop and provides methods for managing execution.
-Ruby implements the Reactor as a [Singleton](http://sourcemaking.com/design_patterns/singleton) object with several methods for starting the loop, registering callbacks and timers and signaling loop breaks.
+Ruby implements the Reactor as a [Singleton](http://sourcemaking.com/design_patterns/singleton) object with several methods for starting the loop, registering callbacks and timers, and signaling loop breaks.

 #### Initialization